 Option 1.
-The easiest thing to do is let life happen.
-If you don't want to get technical and the ghosted image isn't hampering your life just adjust the brightness and contrast and show varied content, you know, the variety that life brings.
+One of the easiest fixes is to adjust the brightness and contrast and show varied content.
 If the image retention is mild it will go away.

 Option 2.
-Now we get a little technical, but not too technical.
-Your panel has a built-in burn mode.
+The panel also has a burn mode.
 Here are the steps for running that process.

 - Enter the debug menu by pressing "Input,1,3,7,9" (there are other ways

-Burn Mode is designed to work the pixels on your screen in a way that will repair the light emitting deficiency that brought about your issue.
-Because it is a "workout," the panel needs to stay in burn for an extended period of time (we usually recommend overnight).
+Burn Mode is designed to work the pixels on your screen in a way that will repair the light emitting deficiency that brought about the image retention.
+Because the process is flexing the pixels, the panel needs to stay in burn mode for an extended period of time (we usually recommend overnight).

-has a wide selection of specific videos that you can select and play for an extended period of time.
+has specific videos that you can select and play for an extended period of time.